-You are cordially invited to the 2013 Annual Meeting of Shareholders of The Washington Post Company (the "Company"), which will be held in the Auditorium, The Washington Post Building, 1150 15th Street, NW, Washington, DC 20071, on Thursday, May 9, 2013, at 9:00 a.m.
+You are cordially invited to the 2014 Annual Meeting of Shareholders of Graham Holdings Company (the "Company"), which will be held in the Auditorium, the Graham Holdings Headquarters Building, 1150 15th Street, NW, Washington, DC 20071, on Thursday, May 8, at 9:00 a.m.

-At the Company's 2013 Annual Meeting of Shareholders (the "Meeting"), there will be a report on the Company's activities, and Directors will be elected for the ensuing year.
-In addition, the Class A Shareholders will have an advisory vote on whether to approve the compensation paid to the Company's named executive officers for 2012.
+At the Company's 2014 Annual Meeting of Shareholders (the "Meeting"), there will be a report on the Company's activities, and Directors will be elected for the ensuing year.
+In addition, the Class A Shareholders will have an advisory vote on whether to approve the compensation paid to the Company's named executive officers for 2013.

 It is important that your shares be represented at the Meeting.
 Please sign the accompanying Proxy and return it promptly in the envelope provided.
 If you plan to attend, kindly so indicate in the space provided on the Proxy.
 You may also vote your shares by telephone or on the Internet.
-If you choose to vote your shares by telephone or on the Internet.
-If you choose to vote your shares by telephone or on the enclosed Proxy.
+If you choose to vote your shares by telephone or on the Internet, please follow the instructions in the enclosed Proxy.